 |

-eQMS are single platform, digital quality management solutions designed to help modern businesses deliver quality products.
+eQMS are single platform, enterprise quality management software designed to help modern businesses deliver complex products.
 They are often used in large, international companies (working in heavily regulated sectors like life sciences) to try and ensure conformity and accountability across dispersed teams working on lengthy projects.
 In the life science sector popular platforms include:

 eQMS solutions in life science companies often support 'hard' quality management.
-They offer various technical tools designed to control design and production processes to achieve specific standards.
+They bring various technical tools designed to control design and production processes to achieve specific standards.

-The solutions bring with them workflow templates for compliant SOPs that their customers are required to use.
-This means businesses often have to restructure the way they work to meet the demands of the vendor' system.
+These solutions bring with them workflow templates for compliant SOPs that their customers are required to use.
+Businesses often have to restructure the way they work to meet the demands of the vendor system.
 With little flexibility in the way they operate, complaints, non-conformances, CAPAs and other procedures all have to be dealt with in fixed ways that can require changing your operations and retraining staff.

 An eQMS might mean installing software packages across a network by specialist contractors that take weeks or months to complete.
 Once installed, they might require lengthy training and troubleshooting to integrate into your operations.

-A DMS or an EDMS (Electronic Document Management System) is a digital framework for file storage that can be used to structure and control documentation in any way a business needs These systems offer robust but flexible tools that can be used to define and impose the controls over documents and processes required by ISO 9001, ISO 13485, FDA 21 CFR Part 820 and 11.
+A DMS or an EDMS (Electronic Document Management System) is a digital framework for file storage that can be used to structure and control documentation in any way a business needs These systems offer robust but flexible tools that can be used to define and impose the controls over documents and processes required by ISO 9001, ISO 13485, the FDA QMSR (Quality Management System Regulation) and FDA 21 CFR Part 11.

 An eDMS is, typically, a cloud-based platform into which you can migrate all your existing quality documentation to build a digital QMS.
 It can help you: